reidmorrison/rubywmq/README.md

 #### Installation Errors

-Use this command to find the directory in which the gem was installed
+Use this command to find the directory in which the gems are installed

-    gem which rubywmq
+    gem env

 When WebSphere MQ is not installed in the default location, call the build command directly and supply the location explicitly: